Klosmi/WP-dev/WPDevNotes.md

   ```

   ### [Applying colors](https://fullsiteediting.com/lessons/theme-json-color-options/#h-applying-colors-with-theme-json)
-  Here are some practical examples of applying colors in the styles section of `theme.json`.
+  Here are some practical examples of applying colors to blocks in the styles section of `theme.json`.

   Add the `styles` property at the root level of the object.
   `"syles"` property is an object of styles that we can apply to our theme.
 This option gives us the opportunity to configure the styles, values for different elements and blocks.